 Note: Data on Hispanic youth not available.
-Excludes 321 arrests were the race was unknown.
+Data source: ICJIA analysis of CHRI data.

 - Black youth were arrested at a rate disproportionate to their number in the overall youth population; While Black youth comprised 18% of the youth population, they accounted for 61% of all arrests. - White youth accounted for 76% of the youth population and 37% of all arrests.